 The Topics Covered in this Article Are Listed Below:

-Can I Remortgage to Buy Another House?
+Can You Remortgage to Buy Another Property?

 It’s possible to remortgage to release equity so you can buy another property as long as you meet the remortgage criteria set by the lender.
 You’ll also need to ensure that refinancing your current property will raise enough funds to put down a deposit on the new property or purchase it outright.
 Mortgage lenders will want to make sure that you can afford to pay your new refinanced mortgage alongside any lending secured against the new property.